Administrative divisions of South Korea: Gun (county)

-A gun (군; 郡) is one of the divisions of a province (along with si), and of the metropolitan cities of Busan, Daegu, Incheon and Ulsan (along with gu).
+A gun (군; 郡) is one of the subdivisions of a provincial-level division.
 A gun has a population of less than 150,000 (more than that would make it a city or si), is less densely populated than a gu, and is more rural in character than either of the other 2 divisions.
 Gun are comparable to British non-metropolitan districts.
 Counties are divided into towns (eup) and townships (myeon).
-Specially, the size of a "gun" is less than a US "county".
+The metropolitan cities of Busan, Daegu, Incheon and Ulsan contain gun as well due to operating at a provincial level over local, non-urban areas.

 Gu (district)

-A gu (구; 區) is equivalent to district in the West.
-The metropolitan cities of Busan, Daegu, Incheon and Ulsan contain gun as well.
+A gu (구; 區), or a district, is a possible division within cities which have more than 500,000 people.
 Gu are similar to boroughs in some Western countries, and a gu office handles many of the functions that would be handled by the city in other jurisdictions.
 Gu are divided into neighborhoods (dong).